Rawangamall/Order-Dispatching/README.md

    - Cancel: Cancel an order that has been picked up.

 5. **Notifaction System:** Its real time notifaction for both:
-   - In dashboard for any logged in user when new order recieved -In website for specific driver when there's new assigned order
+   - In dashboard for any logged in user when new order recieved.
+   - In website for specific driver when there's new assigned order.

 6. **Full CRUD Operations:**
     -Roles